 Please — should you note any errors or omissions I ask that you be kind enough to inform me.
 I remain eager to gather anecdotes and photographs of members of the family.
 I plan to continue the project and refresh the web site periodically as interest and demand warrant.

 There are two versions of this site.
-This one, the public version, suppresses all information except the names of living people for obvious privacy and security reasons.
-The other version, which includes fuller biographical details, is password protected.
+This one, the public version, suppresses all but the names of living people for obvious privacy and security reasons.
+The master, or family version, which includes fuller biographical details, is password protected.
 I am willing to divulge the login details and password to members of the family who will undertake to keep them confidential.
 Please do not abuse the information.

 Robert Jacobs 500 East Cherry Lane, Apt.
 F4 Ellensburg, WA 98926 509-933-3878 firstname.lastname@example.org